19hours/sg-statutes/Acts/Income Tax Act.md

 (b) does not carry out any substantial business activity for a genuine commercial reason;

-“relevant day” means the last day of the basis period of the approved company relating to the year of assessment referred to in subsection (3) or (5);
+“relevant day” means —

+(a) the last day of the basis period of the approved company for the year of assessment referred to in subsection (3) or (5) (as the case may be); or

+(b) if within that basis period the approved company ceases to be so approved, the last day it was so approved;

+[Act 2 of 2016 wef 29/05/2015]

 “value” —